 Development of concrete tools and methods to include Universal Design in procurements.

 Since Certec was founded in 1987, a large number of research projects have been started, completed and documented.
-Many in widespread areas, but all with the same goal - to create better conditions for people with disabilities.
+Many in widespread areas, but all with the same goal - to create better conditions for persons with disabilities.